utdata/rwdir/docs/04-columns.md

 **DO** use your **Files** pane to make sure it worked and you actually saved out the file.

+## Turn in wells

 Congratulations!
 You finished this chapter, having renamed columns and changed data types.
 Depending on where we are in the week, you _may_ be asked to turn this in at this stage.
 In any event, you should save and Knit your files.

+## Practice assignment: Clean census names

+You will start with the "census-practice"" project that you started in the previous chapter, so the first step is to open that project in RStudio.

+The goal here is to **rename the columns** in the data to shorter, more-friendly names, such as "black" instead of "Not Hispanic - Black alone", or "american_indian" instead of "Not Hispanic - American Indian alone".

+- Use `clean_names()` to standardize them.
+- Use either `rename()` or `str_replace()` on `names()` to rename the columns.
+It doesn't matter to me how what method you use to change them, as long as it gets done.
+- Make sure each step is documented in Markdown with good headlines and descriptions.

+Save, Knit, Zip and submit your project folder to the "Practice: Columns" assignment.